 2. How Long After Texas Home Inspection is Closing?

-Once the buyer and seller agree on the repair costs, they will modify the Washington real estate contract or sale agreement and the sale will move towards closing.
+Once the buyer and seller agree on the repair costs, they will modify the House flippers in Texas or sale agreement and the sale will move towards closing.
 This takes 10 days usually.
 A home appraisal will also happen during this period if the buyer has a lender financing them.
 Closing typically involves a title search and mortgage underwriting.

 3. What Does a Texas Home Inspection Consist of?